-Trains that are cancelled as part of predefined intervention measures (see also Chapter 4.8) require no cancellation via ISVL or RMS Client.
+"For trains that are cancelled as part of predefined intervention measures (see also Chapter 4.8), there is no need to cancel via ISVL, RMS Client or the service Capacity requests and Planning and performance information (according to the TSI TAF/TAP standard).
 ProRail logs these cancellation into the Spoorweb and/or Monitoring systems.